Yoga For Beginners: Ashtanga Yoga

 6. Reduces Stress

 Ashtanga Yoga emphasizes performing the same set of postures.
-When you take the practice dedicatedly, you automatically begin to focus on the physical movements syncing them with the breath.
+When you take the practice dedicatedly, you automatically begin to focus on the physical movements syncing it with the breath.

 Some people consider that performing the same set of postures every day is too boring and they lose interest.
 But when you practice the sequence from your heart, you don't have to think too much about where you put your foot or your hand.
 Instead, your consciousness will start to move to your breath.
 This makes Ashtanga Yoga a flowing meditation that leaves you calm, rested, and rejuvenated.

-Some Ashtangis (Ashtanga students) utilize complex meditation practices that help concentrate their attention on breathing and advise their minds to avoid repetitive ‘chattering.’
+Some types of Ashtanga Yoga utilize complex meditation practices that concentrate your attention on breathing and advise your mind to avoid the repetitive "chattering."
 While your mind is still, you relieve stress and feel at peace.
 It boosts your brain's oxygen level, helping you feel happier and relaxed all day.

 7. It's a Comprehensive Wellness Plan

 Ashtanga Yoga is a complete wellness plan.
 The Ashtangis will sense the difference in their body, mind, and soul when they perform Ashtanga Yoga, and when they don't.
-It is a system that binds us to our core and allows us to function from our True Self.
+Ashtanga Yoga is a system that binds us to our core and allows us to function from our true self.
 It aims to keep you fit and content all day long.

 8. Offers Mental Healing and Strength

-The pace of modern life is often high and exhausting, ensuring that yoga is a perfect medicine, not only for your body but for your mind as well.
-Thanks to the pranayamas used in this yoga form, you will relax the mind while you focus on inhalation and exhalation.
+The pace of modern life is often high and exhausting, ensuring that yoga is a perfect medicine, not only for your body but for your mind.
+Thanks to the pranayamas used in this yoga form, you will relax the mind while you concentrate on inhalation and exhalation.

 Today more and more people are utilizing Ashtanga breathing techniques, and yoga in general, to calm and eradicate different kinds of mental problems.

 Ashtanga Yoga can hold the body going in coordination with your breath.
 The knowledge of the breath is particularly important in this activity.
-This kind of moving meditation and constant focus on the breath can purify your mind, ease stress, reduce blood pressure and cortisol hormone levels, and encourage you to break patterns of undesirable actions.
+This kind of moving meditation and continuous concentration on the breath can purify your mind, ease you of stress, reduce blood pressure and cortisol hormone levels, and encourage you to break patterns of undesirable actions.

 9. It Keeps You Centered